saadaosa/ImageAnonymiser/docs/index.md

 ###### a) The detector:
 - Since we have a `multi-model` support in our application, the detector module manages:
-  - `automatic instanciation` of the different models: This is done through a config file that lists the models that should be exposed in the UI as well as their default parameters.
+  - `automatic instantiation` of the different models: This is done through a config file that lists the models that should be exposed in the UI as well as their default parameters.
 This allows us to deactivate/add models with no change/new development in the backend or the frontend, as long as these models are instances of classes that are available in the models module
   - Calling the detection function of the relevant model
   - Sending the relevant `predictions data` required by the Stremlit or Gradio app
   - Identifying the `target regions` in the image that need to be anonymised based on the user input (as a reminder you can anonymise all instances of a class or by instance)
-  - `Visualising` output images
+  - `Visualising` output images (note: we are planning to have a separate visualisation module)
   - Adding `new user annotations`, as this impacts most functions above
 - Although we could have changed some logic inside the detector, we decided to keep a "backward compatibility" with the initial Gradio app.
 This allows us to continue testing the gradio setting
 - The detector can also be used in **inference API server** mode using [FastAPI](https://fastapi.tiangolo.com/).
-This is a feature we added late in the process with the aim of making the Stremlit app more light weight and decouple the two services (not just functionnaly but also by having two different servers)
+This is a feature we added late in the process with the aim of making the Streamlit app more light weight and decouple the two services (not just functionnaly but also by having two different servers)

 ###### b) The anonymiser: